3zero2/Perception/README.md

 An subliminal automator workflow for macOS

 ## How to use
-Download Get Subtitles.workflow and double click on it to install.
+Download Get Subtitles.workflow.zip, unzip and double click on the file to install.